Current Diabetes Canada Research Competition

-Please review the 2021 Research Competition Guide for full details on the award being offered, including eligibility criteria, policies, and timelines for the 2021 competition.
-French 2021 Research Competition Guide available here.
+Please review the 2022 Research Competition Guide for full details on the award being offered, including eligibility criteria, policies, and review process and evaluation for the 2022 competition.

-Funding decisions will be made in late November 2021 and Notice of Decision letters will be sent at that time.
-Funding is projected to be disbursed starting in December 2021.
+Funding decisions will be made in mid-December 2022 and Notice of Decision letters will be posted at that time.
+Funding is projected to be disbursed starting in December 2022.

 Our Research Strategy

 You spoke; we listened.
 The Diabetes Canada research strategy was built with your feedback.
-To shape our 2021 research funding competition, Diabetes Canada gathered direct input from key stakeholders.
+To shape our research strategy, Diabetes Canada gathered direct input from key stakeholders in 2021 through an in-depth survey and interview process.
 This year’s competition, as well as the future of our research strategy, was formed with feedback from 360 participants across Canada.
 The full report of input and key findings can be read here.